Perfect Oven Baked Potatoes Recipe

 How to bake potatoes in the oven

-- Clean the spuds: I start by washing and drying the potatoes.
-It is very important to pat them dry using a kitchen towel.
+Prep: I start by washing and drying the potatoes.
+It is crucial to pat them dry using a kitchen towel.
+Next, I preheat the oven to 425°F.

-- Roast: I place the potatoes on a baking sheet and bake them for 45-50 minutes.
-Please note that the cooking time will vary depending on the potatoes’ size.
+Roast: I place the potatoes on a baking sheet and bake for 45-50 minutes.
+Please note that the cooking time will vary depending on the size of the potatoes.
 If using extra-large potatoes, give them an additional 5-10 minutes to bake.
-Make sure you flip them on the other side mid-baking.
+Make sure to flip them over to the other side halfway through baking.
 They should be tender inside if you poke a fork into them.

 Expert tip